jhund/filterrific_demo/doc/how_to/track_rails_and_filterrific_versions.md

 Whenever a new major or minor version (e.g., 4.2) is released, perform the following steps:

+Idea: Only track major versions in branches named `5.x` to cut down on maintenance effort.
+Rely on Rails' promise that minor versions are compatible.

 * create a new branch off master with the name of the new version, e.g., 'rails-4.2'
 * update `.ruby-gemset` and `.ruby-version` (if required)
 * Upgrade app to new version of Rails (either upgrade from current version, or